Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 How to coordinate with other actors/which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity and share knowledge on best practices as well as particular civil society organizations depending on the context and in agreement with the national and local parliament.
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups, to build capacity and share knowledge on best practices as well as with particular CSOs, depending on the context and in agreement with the national and local parliament.

 How to ensure sustainability?